What Is Continuous Testing?

 So, What Is Continuous Testing?

 Continuous testing is a software testing methodology that helps identify and address risks at all stages of the development pipeline.
-In other words, it means testing all potential code changes as early as possible to minimize business risk and impact on users.
+In other words, it means testing all potential code changes as early as possible.
+The goal of continuous testing is to minimize business risk and impact on users

 Automated tools help software developers make better release decisions with in-the-moment feedback about critical software defects.
-By reducing costly manual testing, often occurring only at the end of the development cycle, continuous testing balances the demand for quick delivery of features with high-quality code.
+Continuous testing reduces costly manual testing.
+It balances the demand for quick delivery of features with high-quality code.

 By treating test code as if it were production code, faulty code rarely finds its way into a production environment.
 Before software is ready to be released into the wild, continuous testing can give software vendors confidence that code changes will have maximum impact with minimal risk to their business's bottom line.